-Colocation providers offer housing, power, cooling and security, but colocation also poses the drawback of slower response times during a data center outage.
+Data center colocation providers offer space, power, cooling and physical security, but colocation also poses the potential drawback of slower response times during a data center outage.
 Organizations that use colocation must carefully plan where to store important data and pay attention to service-level agreements to minimize the effects of data center outages at colocation facilities.

 Consider an on-premises data center.
 The company owns the facility and equipment, builds and maintains the infrastructure, employs and allocates the staff, implements policies and procedures, and sets the priorities needed to remediate any outages.
-When trouble strikes, business leaders know who to call, there is ample notification and the staff can focus on the business's interests.
+When trouble strikes, business leaders know who to call, there is ample notification and the staff can focus on the interests of the business.

-For colocation contracts, this direct control is ceded to the service provider, who is responsible for troubleshooting and maintaining contact with the organization.
+For data center colocation contracts, this direct control is ceded to the service provider, who is responsible for troubleshooting and maintaining contact with the organization.
 But colocation providers are independent businesses that operate in their own business interests -- a harsh reality that some colocation customers discover too late.

 Troubleshooting both on and off premises